Browsing the archives for the Travel category.

 Our full crew will be working for two more weeks while we’re gone and after that we might just have ourselves a house.
 We’ll return in April to touch up paint, put some plants in the ground, put our feet up.
 Take a look around.
 Start to "see" the place.

-In general, things don’t turn out the way you planned.
-Did you notice?
+In general, things don’t turn out the way you had planned.
+Have you noticed?
 If you can just accept that on principal life becomes one sweet kick in the pants; an adventure, instead of ruthlessly inconvenient.
 The problem arises from the fact that you have to make plans in the first place.
 We focus on our well laid plans in order to confront our fear that otherwise life will just happen to us in some random, chaotic fashion.
 So we diligently make plans; to change jobs, to move to a new town, to travel to foreign countries.
 But in the process life happens to you in some random, chaotic fashion anyway.
-The trick here I guess is to make plans but also to plan to be flexible.
-And definitely don’t be too surprised when life forces a hard right just as you were veering left.

-Well… the drive up through Mexico went without a hitch, unlike our previous trip (read “Art Fairs and Car Repairs”).
-We were sailing along north of Houston when we cracked a bolt on our alternator bracket and began thrilling to the sound of a loud “Schreech!!” heard coming from the engine during acceleration from a dead stop; the classic engine noise from loose belts.
-At our first repair shop stop the mechanic pointed out the problem and said the broken bolt would need to be drilled out which would cause us a delay of at least a half day.
 Our train was leaving from Longview that evening around 7 pm and we still had a three hour drive ahead of us.
 It was around noon.
 After the mechanic described the problem as being caused by the broken bolt sliding out of position (it was a hinge bolt on the alternator bracket) I suggested that he just “slap some goop on the thing” to keep the bolt in place for a few hours until we could get to Longview and have it repaired properly during our week in Chicago.
 I was half joking in desperation but after a moment’s thought the mechanic shrugged and said, “Might work.
 Can’t guarantee it in writing though.”
 Sensible man.
-I’m not sure what made me even say it other than my experience with the many ingenious rigs that our Mexican friends devise to solve problems on the fly.
-It actually worked like a charm and helped us get up to Longview for the train… eventually.

-Our drive up from Houston was a wire-to-wire thrill ride because we needed to maintain an average speed of over sixty for three hours plus.
-All I remember from that segment is a white-knuckle-gripping Dave at the wheel of our heavily loaded RAV4, zipping down hills at over eighty on a rolling Texas highway yelling “Ya gotta go eighty downhill to clear the top going at least 45!!!” or something.
-Stefanie thought there was a reasonable chance that I had become a danger to her livelihood.
-While her priorities were on continued earthly existence, my sole purpose in life was to make it to the Toyota dealer by closing.
-Survival came second.
+The rest of the drive from Houston was a wire-to-wire thrill ride because we needed to maintain an average speed of at least sixty for three hours plus.
+All I remember from that segment is a white-knuckle-gripping David (me) at the wheel of our heavily loaded RAV4, zipping down hills at over eighty on a rolling Texas highway, Stefanie saying “Slow down!” and me yelling “Ya gotta go eighty downhill to clear the top going at least 45!!!” or something.

 There were some further antics ahead as we approached Longview.
 Mileage signs toyed with our emotions by tacking on an additional 3 or 4 miles here and there.
 A seriously screwed-up Mapquest printout had us driving down a small weed-choked road near the edge of town as the clock ticked mercilessly down to 5 pm (their posted closing time on the web).
 Stefanie is trying to get me turned around and headed back towards town while I’m insisting that “Mapquest says it’s right here!!” and she’s saying, “Does it really look like a car dealer might be around HERE somewhere???”

 Heading back into town we used a bit of blind guesswork to stumble on the place, pulling into the dealer’s lot just after five to read “5:30 pm” posted as the new closing time on the service department’s glass door.
-I strode into the office high on some naturally occurring substance in my blood, announcing “We made it!”, and blurting out “Your closing time on the web is…”, and “Take a look at this set of crappy directions from Mapquest!”.
+I strode into the office high on some naturally occurring substance in my blood, announcing “We made it!”, and blurting out “Your closing time on the web is 5!”, and “Take a look at this set of crappy directions from Mapquest!”.
 The kind people in the office had a somewhat different energy level.
 They just smiled and waited for this invading force to settle down a minute before asking, “Help you with something?”

-Sometimes the biggest obstacles are internal… as in internal combustion.
+Sometimes the biggest obstacles are internal; as in internal combustion.
 Our well-traveled vehicle gave us great service and no surprises on the trip to Chicago and back over Christmas.
 Such is the case with aging autos that recent history provides no guarantees for future performance as our second major trip began less auspiciously.
 We left San Miguel for Florida in the early morning darkness and began to notice the windows fogging up, a problem that was eventually diagnosed as being related to a failing water pump.
 In between San Miguel de Allende and the border at McAllen, Texas we spent some quality time with two mechanicos who helped stitch the old Toyota Rav4 together with various temporary rigs (some of which may have included actual bailing wire) just to get us to Los Estados Unidos.
 We spent an extra night in Monterrey at a sweet little fleabag while we weighed our options after enduring a second rig job by the highway.
 The trick for these guys is to get you moving again as quickly as possible with the best fix they can devise, after siphoning off as many pesos as possible from their grateful unfortunates.
 I shouldn’t sound ungrateful since they are extremely resourceful and without them we’d probably still be broken down by some Mexican highway.
 By Monterrey we were zeroing in on the water pump issue after a few wrong turns down thermostat and head gasket dead end lanes.
 With the previous rigs in place we only had a small leak to managed by packing extra water and stopping every hour or two to cool down and refill the radiator.
 In that fashion we finally limped across the border into Texas.
 The car spent about 28 hours in the Toyota dealer’s shop in McAllen where we had them fix the water pump and change the timing belt, which was about 40,000 miles overdue for replacement.

 The "Golden Crunches" along the Gulf Coast